kamranwithak/Covid-vaccine-scheduler/README.md

   * `CSO_CA.txt`
   * `CSO_UT.txt`

 These txt files containing the raw CSO data.
-They are needed to run many of the Notebooks. `CSOgeodata.txt` is the entire CSO data set pulled from the database on June 28th, 2021. `CSO_CA` and `CSO_UT` are region specific CSO data sets for California and Utah respectively.
+They are needed to run many of the Notebooks. `CSOgeodata.txt` is the entire CSO data set pulled from the database on June 28th, 2021, this however cannot be publicly avaialbe. `CSO_CA` and `CSO_UT` are region specific CSO data sets for California and Utah respectively.

 ## Jupyter Notebooks:
   * `CSOQaQcSPRING.ipynb`